wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

 !!! note
     - The organization creator, invited parent organization users who have user management and role management permissions can onboard administrators for the organization switching to the organization on the {{ product_name }} Console.
-    - Organization users with user management and role management permissions can onboard organization administrators by login to the organization on the {{ product_name }} Console via SSO option.
+    - Organization users with user management and role management permissions can onboard organization administrators by logging into the organization on the {{ product_name }} Console via the SSO option.

 ### Step 1: Create a user